 “I’m hoping he thinks I’m even now!”

-The Enerson father-son duo operate the Lucas Oil School of Racing for those amateurs looking to pursue racing as a more serious endeavor.
+The Enerson father-son duo operate the Lucas Oil School of Racing for amateurs looking to pursue racing as a more serious endeavor.
 Several years ago, the elder Enerson put Brunner’s son in a car for a track day in Savannah, Georgia after the pair of sons raced against each other online in iRacing.
-The elder Enerson asked if he could enter Brunner’s son in the final race of the year at Sebring, to which Brunner said yes.
+The elder Enerson asked if he could enter Brunner’s son in the final race of that year at Sebring, to which Brunner said yes.

 After the younger Brunner started on pole and finished third in his debut race, he connected with the elder Enerson to concoct a plan to take drivers from iRacing and put them in real racing cars.
 That plan put Justin in a car for the 2017 Lucas Oil Formula Car Race Series.